-I get many questions about bed bug control with neem oil.
 Well, neem oil works against bed bugs, but it's not a miracle solution.
-Learn how to get rid of bed bugs...
+On this page you can learn how to get rid of bed bugs for good...

 I get many questions about bed bug control with neem oil:

 Depending on how you ask the question the answer is yes and no.

 So, with that said: Neem oil can help prevent bed bug bites.